233 W. 125th Street,

 Following the screening stay for a talkback with filmmakers Judd Tully and Harold Crooks and Apollo New Works artist Alex Harsley whose work will be on display in The Apollo’s Laura and Frank Baker gallery in The Victoria Theater.

-The Melt Goes On Forever: The Life & Times of David Hammons is a part of The Apollo’s Winter 2024 season.
+The Melt Goes On Forever: The Art & Times of David Hammons is a part of The Apollo’s Winter 2024 season.

 Tickets & important Information

-This screening and talkback will take place at The Apollo’s Victoria Theater located at 237 West 125th Street (between Adam Clayton Powell & Frederick Douglass Blvd).
+This screening and talkback will take place at The Apollo’s Victoria Theater located at 233 W. 125th Street, Third Floor (between Adam Clayton Powell & Frederick Douglass Blvd).

 Please contact The Apollo Box office at [email protected] or (212) 531-5305 if any other special assistance is required for your visit.